alexcaza/export-to-csv/README.md

 This library was written with TypeScript in mind, so the examples will be in TS.

 You can easily use this library in JavaScript as well.
-The bundle is using ES6 modules, which all modern browsers support.
+The bundle uses ES modules, which all modern browsers support.

 You can also look at the [integration tests](integration/index.html) for browser/JS use, and the [unit tests](lib/__specs__) to understand how the library functions.